 Colorado's At-Fault System

-Colorado follows an at-fault car insurance system, which means authorities will determine if drivers are at fault for the accidents they are involved in.
-They will look at all the facts of the accident to determine fault percentages, but it's complicated because they can find more than one party responsible for a car accident.
+Colorado follows an at-fault system, this means that the party responsible for an accident is also responsible for paying damages through an insurance carrier.
+Authorities will look at the facts of the accident to determine fault percentages, but it's complicated because they can find more than one party responsible.

 Colorado follows a modified comparative negligence theory, which means a driver can only recover damages if authorities determine he or she is less than 50% responsible for an accident.
 Therefore, if someone is only 49% at fault for an accident, he or she can seek compensation for damages.

 However, someone's determined fault percentage has a direct impact on the amount they can recover from the accident.
 For example, if authorities determine that someone is 40% at fault for an accident, his or her potential recovery will decrease by 40%.
 As you can see, fault percentages drastically impact recovery amounts, which is why someone injured in an accident should talk to a personal injury attorney about their case.

 Talk to an Experienced Attorney From Our Firm

 An experienced attorney can examine the facts of a case to estimate if a driver deserves compensation for their accident-related injuries.
 Therefore, if you or a loved one is injured in an accident, talking to an attorney may help you determine if you should pursue a claim.